miragejs/ember-cli-mirage/docs/latest/quickstart.md

 this.get('/api/users');
 ```

-Creating a resource using the request payload is just as easy:
+Creating a resource with the request data is just as easy:

 ```js
 this.post('/api/users');